 Additionally, the MECU Team works with local farmers in villages to reduce conflict with ape populations in adjacent forest habitat by enhancing agro-forestry techniques that improve productivity on existing farm and community forestland including the creation of recycling/waste management/composting projects; soil quality enhancement, tree-planting, and developing appropriate permaculture methods.

-The MECU is a cooperative venture with funding from US Fish and Wildlife, The Orangutan Project, Excelso, and OURF.
+The MECU is a cooperative venture with initial funding from US Fish and Wildlife and long-term funding by The Orangutan Project, the Andrew Sabin Family Foundation, Shared Earth Foundation, Excelso, and OURF.
 YPOI also coordinates with other NGOs in the region and with the Forum for Orangutan Conservation in Sumatra (FOKUS).
 The MECU vehicle, a Ford Ranger 4x4 began operations in March 2011.
-YPOI conducts their fieldwork in various villages in the Bohorok region.
+YPOI conducts its fieldwork in various villages in the Bohorok region.
 We encourage interested supporters to contribute to the MECU Giving Appeal.